MarkusIfquil/hematite/README.md

 ~/.fehbg &
 ```
 # configuration
-configuration is set using the `config.toml` file located in your `.config/hematite` folder.
+Configuration is set using the `config.toml` file located in your `.config/hematite` folder.
 A default one is provided when hematite is run for the first time.
 ## font
 FreeSans is used by default due to compatibility, but it is recommended to change it to a different font (for example [Jetbrains Mono Nerd](https://www.nerdfonts.com/).
 For TTF fonts the install path is usually `/usr/share/fonts/TTF/{font_name}.ttf`.
 ## hotkeys
-not all keys are supported by default.
+Not all keys are supported by default.
 If you want to use a non-character key then you will have to add it manually in the code.

 # default hotkeys
 | Keybinding           | Description                                                            |